Nigel S. Wright: Chief of staff

-Senate expense scandal and resignation
+Senate expense scandal

-Wright wrote a personal cheque of $90,172 to Senator Mike Duffy, covering the cost of residency expenses.
+Wright wrote a personal cheque of $90,172 to senator Mike Duffy, so that he could repay the cost of residency expenses.
 At the time, Duffy was under intense media pressure over these expenses.
-A Conservative Party spokesman confirmed the money was a gift from Wright, with no expectation of repayment.
-Shortly before his resignation, the Ethics Commissioner confirmed it was investigating Wright for his repayment of these expenses.
+A Conservative Party spokesperson confirmed the money was a gift from Wright, with no expectation of repayment.
+The ethics commissioner confirmed that the office was investigating Wright for his repayment of these expenses.
 Wright then left government service.
-On October 28, 2013, PM Harper stated in an interview that Wright did not resign, but was in fact dismissed.
-Wright decided to stay in Ottawa until the RCMP finished its investigation of the Senate.
+On October 28, 2013, Harper stated in an interview that Wright did not resign, but was in fact dismissed.